The Virtual Neal McBurnett: nealmcb

 After a "One Year On Campus (OYOC) scholarship at Berkeley, all the

 rest was in Westminster CO, except for a delightful 3-year stint in Portland OR.

 Bell Labs Alums

-My dad, Roe McBurnett Jr., is a humanist, singer, and a great proponent of
+My dad, Roe McBurnett Jr., was a humanist, singer, and a great proponent of

 The Power In Positive Thinking.
 For many decades he was a patent lawyer and a champion golfer.

-My mom, Trish McBurnett, is an insatiably curious "jack of all trades",
+My mom, Trish McBurnett, was an insatiably curious "jack of all trades",

 organizer, singer, photographer, dancer, painter and Registered Nurse,